Linko-3D/Godot-Simple-Online-Multiplayer/README.md

-# Simple Online Multiplayer Networking
+# Simple Online Multiplayer Networking Template

 A simple Godot online multiplayer networking setup: connect to an online server, instance a map, spawn players, and update their positions.